There are two primary grades of membership, full membership, and crew membership.

 Classes 1, 2 and 3 may be sailed 2 handed and without spinnaker (although the rating will assume a spinnaker).

-Class 4 — Family Friendly Class (all speeds) open principally to families and friends alike wishing to sail short-handed with or without spinnaker.
-Great for newcomers and those 2-handed -with or without children — Class Flag — Numeral 4
+Class 4 (Mono-hull) — Family Friendly Class (all speeds) open principally to families and friends alike wishing to sail short-handed with or without spinnaker.
+Ideal for couples, shorthanded or newcomers to racing – Straightforward Bay, Coastal and Channel racing in company – very good company!

 Multi Hulls race under the MOCRA rating system